hannesrosenbusch/hannesrosenbusch.github.io/_pages/about.md

 permalink: /about/
 ---

-My interests are behavioral data science, and the psychology of humor.
+My interests are behavioral data science and the psychology of humor.

 Currently, I work as a data scientist at Appinio and as an assistant professor at the University of Amsterdam (department of psychological methods).